denisecase/rfp-hunt/rfp-hunt.md

 1. A user can accept the team invite and become a team player or reject it.
 1. After three days, if not accepted, assume rejection.

-Any user can choose to design a quest.
+As a user, I want to manage my invites.

+1. When I get an invite, I can explicitly decline.
+1. After three days, the invite disappears and my invite declined.
+1. When I get an invite, I can accept the invite to join the team.

+As a user, I want to design a quest (serve as quest creator)

 1. The user serves as designer of any quest they create.
+1. The designer provides a unique quest name among all quests (not just mine).
-1. The designer provides a quest name.
+1. The designer provides a starting location for the quest (Lat, Long, will use default radius)
-1. The designer provides a list of locations for the quest.
+1. The designer provides a set of four unordered locations for the quest.
-1. For each location, the designer provides a location number.
+1. For each location, the designer provides location coordinates (Lat, Long, default radius)
-1. For each location, the designer provides location coordinates (either by entering numbers OR based on a 10' x 10' square around their current location)
+1. For each location, the designer provides 3 ordered string clues.
+(Later a clue may include a photo).

-Any user can choose to launch a competion.
+As a user, I want to create a competion (serve as hunt master)

 1. The user serves as the hunt master of the competion.
 1. The hunt master specifies the start date and time for the competion.